Kristina01111000/WordPressTheme/README.md

 	-> finalize color scheme -> dark green, light green, yellow header, white -finish all the little spots
-		- check the yellow, it looks really bright on other computers -> make forum links in class module
+		- check the yellow, it looks really bright on other computers
+		- made header yellow lighter, check on other computers -> make forum links in class module
 	-> get monthly topic articles from dr w
 		-> add them to the course